lgreski/pokemonData/README.md

 # pokemonData

+## July 2022 Update

+With the release of *Pokémon Legends Arceus*, Pokémon 899 through 905 have been added to the Pokédex.
+These Pokémon are included in the gen08.csv file, as well as the full Pokémon.csv and Pokémon.xlsx files.
+Galarian and Hisuian forms of older gneration Pokémon are also included in the gen08.csv file.

 ## December 2021 Update

 As of December 14, 2021, no Pokémon have been added to the Pokédex beyond #898, Calyrex.
 If the January 28, 2022 release of *Pokémon Legends Arceus* contains additions to the National Pokédex, we'll update this repository to include the new Pokémon.